khaptonstall/Notion2Markdown/README.md

 # Notion2Markdown

-Notion2Markdown is a Swift CLI tool used to query select Notion Databases and convert Pages within them to markdown.
+Notion2Markdown is a Swift tool used to query select Notion Databases and convert Pages within them to markdown.

 > [!WARNING]
 > The code in this library has been made public as-is solely for the purposes of reference, education, discovery, and personal use.
 As such, stability for production applications CANNOT be guaranteed; however, if you're interested in leveraging code within this library in your own projects, feel free to do so at your own risk.